zhemani/TicTacToe/README.md

 # TicTacToe
-A simple TicTacToe game I created which allows user to create numerous rows and columns as well as change difficulty.
+A TicTacToe game which allows user to create numerous rows and columns.
+Users also have the option to change the level of difficulty.